 The statement released by a group called Iraq Body Count (IBC) on September 8, 2004, has claimed that the number of Iraqi civilians killed since the US attack on Iraq in March 2003 has crossed 11,000 and majority of the deaths came after the major combat operations ended on May 1, 2003.
-This clearly indicates the failure of the US led coalition to provide security to the Iraqi people.
-Under such circumstance the ability of the recently established interim government headed by Iyad Allawi to create a sense of security would not only legitimize its rule but also help to justify the presence of Multi National Force (MNF) in Iraq.
+This indicates the failure of the US-led coalition to provide security to the Iraqi people.
+Under such circumstance, the ability of the recently established interim government headed by Iyad Allawi to create a sense of security would not only legitimize its rule but also help to justify the presence of Multi-National Force (MNF) in Iraq.

 The transfer of power from the Coalition Provisional Authority (CPA) to the interim government did not observe the celebratory gunfire, a sign of outright jubilation in Iraq.
 Majority of Iraqis expressed their satisfaction over the transition and welcomed the televised vows of Prime Minister Iyad Allawi to deal strictly with terrorism.
 Nonetheless, a section among them disapproved the idea of sovereignty without the withdrawal of MNF from the country.
 Terming the transfer a mere “formality” the spokesperson for the Muslim Scholars’ Board declared that the transfer would be incomplete until the occupying forces completely withdraw from Iraq.